Our history

 A research network

-With the growing recognition that the future of cities and the future of the planet were one and the same and that the challenges posed required a move towards more multi-disciplinary teams, so in 2010 the University of Manchester established cities@manchester.
+With the growing recognition that the future of cities and the future of the planet were the same and that the challenges posed required a move towards more multi-disciplinary teams, in 2010 the University of Manchester established cities@manchester.

-It established the Summer Institute in Urban Studies in 2014 that has run for three years with 75 early career alumni.
-Through its value enhancing activities the initiative paved the way for the formation of the Manchester Urban Institute.
+It established the Summer Institute in Urban Studies.
+Through its value-enhancing activities, the initiative paved the way for the formation of the Manchester Urban Institute.

-In 2016, given the increasingly important role that cities are playing in addressing many of the most pressing global challenges, The University of Manchester united the strengths of the various centres and groups to create the Manchester Urban Institute.
+In 2016, given the increasingly important role that cities are playing in addressing many of the most pressing global challenges, The University of Manchester united the strengths of the various centres and groups to create the Manchester Urban Institute (MUI).

-MUI is one of largest urban focused research institutes and emphasises the University’s commitment to addressing global inequalities – one of the University’s five research beacons of excellence.
+MUI is one of the largest urban-focused research institutes and emphasises the University’s commitment to addressing global inequalities – one of the University’s research beacons of excellence.